-ID Tip: Distinctly pointed forewing in addition to the “dog’s face” on the forewing top side, which is sometimes visible through closed wings.
+ID Tip: Look for the uniquely pointed forewing.
+The “dog’s face” on the forewing top side is sometimes visible through closed wings.

-Egg: Whitish, spindle-shaped eggs are laid singly or in small clusters on host plant.
+Egg: Whitish; spindle shaped.
+Laid singly or in small clusters on host plant.

-Caterpillar: Green with a white and orange-spotted line on the lower sides.
-Another form adds yellow and black crossbands from head to tail.
-The head is green.
+Caterpillar: Two forms: green with a white and orange-spotted line on lower sides; green with yellow and black crossbands from head to tail.
+Head green.

-Chrysalis: Plump, green and only mildly pointed at head.
-Strongly resembles a leaf until emergence is eminent, then the “dog’s face” and yellow wings are clearly visible.
+Chrysalis: Green; mildly pointed at head.
+Strongly resembles a leaf until emergence is eminent, then “dog’s face” and yellow wings are clearly visible.

 Southern Dogfaces are a hit-or-miss proposition throughout much of their range in Alabama.
-Known as migrants, they often merely wander through areas, showing up sporadically from year to year.
-However, in Alabama’s blackland prairies and Prairie Grove Glades, they are reliably resident and, at times, the most common butterfly.
-What keeps them in these habitats?
-Prairie clovers (Dalea spp.) are prevalent in these areas and are preferred caterpillar hosts.
-Another preferred host, Tall Indigo Bush (Amorpha fruticosa), often grows along riverbanks, and may provide dispersal corridors for these butterflies.
+Known migrants, they often merely wander through areas, showing up sporadically from year to year.
+However, in Alabama’s blackland prairies and cedar glades, they are reliably resident and, at times, the most common butterfly.
+They remain because Prairie clovers, preferred caterpillar host plants, are prevalent.
+Another favorite host, Tall Indigo Bush, often grows along riverbanks and may provide dispersal corridors for these butterflies.

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.